Sleep Efficiency Calculator

 Why It Matters

 Understanding and maintaining optimal sleep efficiency is essential for overall well-being.
-Poor sleep efficiency could be an indication of sleep disorders like insomnia or other underlying health issues.
-In therapy, strategies like Cognitive Behavioral Therapy for Insomnia (CBT-I), often include interventions to improve sleep efficiency.
+Poor sleep efficiency could indicate sleep disorders like insomnia or other underlying health issues.
+In therapy, strategies like Cognitive Behavioral Therapy for Insomnia (CBT-I) often include interventions to improve sleep efficiency.

 References: